ethereum/consensus-specs/specs/phase0/p2p-interface.md

 `BeaconBlocksByRange` is primarily used to sync historical blocks.

-The request MUST be encoded as an SSZ-container.
+The request MUST be encoded as a SSZ-container.

 The response MUST consist of zero or more `response_chunk`.
 Each _successful_ `response_chunk` MUST contain a single `SignedBeaconBlock` payload.